- Employer or union coverage

 - Medicare Supplement Insurance (Medigap) policy with prescription drug coverage

-It may be to your advantage to join a Medicare Prescription Drug Plan because most Medigap drug coverage isn't creditable.
+It may be to your advantage to join a Medicare drug plan because most Medigap drug coverage isn't creditable.
 You may pay more if you join a drug plan later.

 Medigap policies can no longer be sold with prescription drug coverage, but if you have drug coverage under a current Medigap policy, you can keep it.
 If you join a Medicare drug plan, your Medigap insurance company must remove the prescription drug coverage under your Medigap policy and adjust your premiums.
 Call your Medigap insurance company for more information.

 Your drug costs are covered by Medicare.
-You'll need to join a Medicare Prescription Drug Plan for Medicare to pay for your drugs.
+You'll need to join a Medicare drug plan for Medicare to pay for your drugs.

 In most cases, you'll pay a small amount for your covered drugs.
 If you have full coverage from Medicaid and live in a nursing home, you pay nothing for covered prescription drugs after Medicaid has paid for your stay for at least one full calendar month.